MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/microsoft-365-apps-health.md

 Investigation workflow for unexpected shifts in Office performance:

 1. **Verify Usage**: When shifts in a metric occur, be sure to check the event volumes, which can be done by hovering over a trend line in the graph.
-Performance metrics can shift significantly depending on the audience of a build and the event volume – a good first step here is to ensure the signals have similar usage.
+Performance metrics can shift significantly depending on the audience of a build and the event volume – a good first step is to ensure the signals have similar usage.
 2. **Device changes**: Device changes can often cause temporary or permanent changes in the performance of Office.
 Therefore, the next step is to investigate if there have been changes to add-ins, anti-virus software, updated policies, updated registry keys, OS updates, VM configuration updates, updated Office build, or hardware changes.
 Verify if those updates happened at the same time as the shifts in metrics.
 3. **Confirm findings or continue analysis**:  Using a device that is exhibiting slower performance:
   - If the shift correlates with a change in the device environment then test the scenario on the device with and without the change to confirm that is the source of the performance shift.
 For instance, if a new anti-virus software was rolled out get a device with the anti-virus software and measure the performance of the scenario several times.
 Then remove the anti-virus software and measure the performance several times.
 Compare the results to verify that the removal of the anti-virus software resolves the shift in performance.